Responding to Bad Customer Reviews

 Good Reviews Build Your Credibility

 A good review can go a long way when it comes to your business’s credibility.
-Customers and clients love to see other people’s experience before they go ahead and make the investment into your company.
+Customers and clients love to see other people’s experiences before they go ahead and make the investment in your company.
 And it makes sense why!
 A review is almost a small outlook into what you can expect from working with a company – so as you continue to have positive reviews written about your company, your credibility among potential clients or users will continue to grow!

 Good Reviews Boost Your SEO

 Did you know that good reviews can boost your SEO?
 Many people don’t!
 SEO or Search Engine Optimization is the process of increasing your page rankings on search engines such as Google in order to bring more traffic and potential customers to your website.
-SEO is an in-depth concept and has many different pillars that contribute to a good website visibility and ranking, and reviews are one of them.
+SEO is an in-depth concept and has many different pillars that contribute to good website visibility and ranking, and reviews are one of them.
 Specifically speaking about the Google search engine, reviews can actually boost your rankings.
 Google wants to recommend (or rank) established and good businesses to their users which is where reviews come into place.
 Google sees and considers the reviews that have been left on your business page.
 When you have good, positive reviews, Google observes that and will be more likely to recommend your business or services to someone who is looking for them.

 Good Reviews Focus on the Things Your Business is Doing Right

 This seems obvious right?
 Good reviews focus on the things your business is doing right, otherwise known as your business strengths.
-Knowing your business strengths gives you the ability to focus in on those strengths while advertising your business going forward.
+Knowing your business strengths gives you the ability to focus on those strengths while advertising your business going forward.
 For example, maybe you consistently get good reviews and feedback regarding your customer service or speedy shipping process – if so, utilize that feedback and push forward in your efforts to focus on those positive things that people are noticing about your business.

 How to Respond to Less Than Positive Reviews

-Obviously, no one wants to deal with or see negative reviews on their website, but unfortunately it does happen, even to the best of companies.
+Obviously, no one wants to deal with or see negative reviews on their website, but unfortunately, it does happen, even to the best of companies.
 Negative reviews could be a result of a misstep by your business, but it’s also possible that they may have just been left by someone who got caught on the wrong day at the wrong time.
 But regardless of how or the reason why the reviews got left, responding to bad customer reviews should be a part of your business strategy.
 There still has to be some sort of response taken by the owner…even if that “response” is silence or no response at all (which we don’t recommend by the way).
 One of the worst things you can do when you receive a bad review is to not respond at all.
 This portrays on part of your business that you don’t care too much if someone has a bad or poor experience working with your business.
 When really the opposite needs to be portrayed.
 You want your current and prospective clients or customers to know that you care about their experience working with your business and you care about righting any sort of wrong that may have happened.
-Although there is no fool proof way to get someone who has left a bad review to adjust it, there are three main steps to take to work towards reconciling a bad review and maybe even getting someone to change or edit their review into a more positive light.
+Although there is no foolproof way to get someone who has left a bad review to adjust it, there are three main steps to take to work towards reconciling a bad review and maybe even getting someone to change or edit their review in a more positive light.

 1) Acknowledge the Review and what the customer is saying